wonkyunglee/wonkyunglee.github.io/_includes/introduce.md

+Wonkyung Lee received the BE degree in Electrical & Electronic Engineering from Yonsei University, Seoul, South Korea, in 2019.
+He is currently working toward the PhD degree in Electrical & Electronic Engineering department from Yonsei University.
+His recent research focuses on building efficient deep learning models for visual tasks.
+He is also interested in developing alternative self-attention mechanisms for visual recognition.

 # Profile
 - Undergraduate of Electrical & Electronics Engineering at Yonsei Univ.
 (2011.03 ~)
 - Research & Development, ESTsoft, Seoul, South Korea (2015.11 ~ 2018.08)